AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Overview: Allstate vs. Progressive

-Progressive was rated as the best insurer for high-risk drivers in our most recent ranking of the best car insurance providers.
-Meanwhile, Allstate was the best insurer for bundling home and auto insurance.
+Progressive offers much more affordable rates for most drivers than Allstate — its average full coverage premium is 29 percent cheaper than Allstate’s.
+It was also rated as the best insurer for high-risk drivers in our most recent ranking of the best car insurance providers.
+Meanwhile, Allstate offers better customer service in most regions.

 Allstate vs. Progressive: Pros and Cons of Each